nancyc0337/sep10-freedom-project/blog/entry01.md

 The 2nd skill I learned during this process is **Problem Decomposition**.

-When I was choosing my topic, I was a little uncertain of Also when I was writing this blog entry, I broke my task into 6 parts: Content, Sources, Skills, Professionalism, and Summary.
+When I was choosing my topic, I was a little uncertain of what Also when I was writing this blog entry, I broke my task into 5 parts: Content, Sources, Engineering Design Process, Skills, and Summary.
+Then using the rubric, to work on each part.

-## Professionalism

 ## Summary
 In conclusion, I'm delighted to make my website about using technology in Music to help my target audience.
 Maybe I will have a future career that involves Music.